smcervera/ecommerce/README.md

 * ``description``: a simple description

 ## Why JDBC??
+the implementation of spring data is in the ``feature/spring-data`` branch with which I made the performance comparison

 - I dont need a CRUD operations
 - With this way a can use the DTOS with domain without create model objects
 - JPA adds unnecesary complexity